Inlining¶

 AC_ALWAYS_INLINE¶

-Macro to force inlining of a function.
+Macro to force inlining of a function to avoid an explicit function call.

 Note

-It’s not recommended to overuse it, because it disables stepping into the function in debug mode on some platforms.
+It’s not recommended to overuse it because it disables stepping into the function in debug mode on some platforms.

 -